 - Urban-ready, with a business model in place to be a partner of choice in selected urban settings.

 - Evidence-based, bringing evidence to bear on both advocacy and operations.

 This vision will be developed through four key areas to guide the DM2020 strategy for urban disaster management:

 The need for speed, partnerships and good context analysis.
 Working closely with the Urban Centre of Expertise and changing approaches to our child sponsorship and development activities, we will develop new skills and capacities, tools and approaches.
 This includes leadership, analysis and technical skills and a better understanding of vulnerability in urban environments.

 Partnerships with private sector actors, local and municipal governments and other service providers will help ensure relevance to urban systems, moving away from a direct service provision approach.

 A new fundraising model for urban disaster response

 New donor focus and targeting, linking more closely to academia and private sector donors.

-- Read World Vision's recommendations for the humanitarian sector and the World Humanitarian Summit, to ensure it's ready to meet future needs.
+- Read our recommendations for the humanitarian sector and the World Humanitarian Summit, to ensure it's ready to meet future needs.

-- Find publications from World Vision, including humanitarian research, evaluation and case studies
+- Find publications from us, including humanitarian research, evaluation and case studies